kylesoni/recipe-parser-and-interactive-walkthrough/README.md

 Group composed of Kyle Soni and Anges Vu https://github.com/kylesoni/cs337-project2

+## To run:
+- Run web_scraper.py for interface and do similar things to video
+- Run main.py after changing url to get direct output from parsing

 ## Requirements:
 - Python version: 3.11.5
 - pip requirements: bs4, requests, re, and spacy